Disclosure

 • And a company, previously known as BitTorrent, Inc and now rebranded to Rainberry.
 It owns both the BitTorrent app and the BitTorrent protocol.

-On the other hand, uTorrent is just a P2P app that uses the BitTorrent protocol.
+uTorrent, on the other hand, is just a P2P app that uses the BitTorrent protocol.
 Rainberry also owns uTorrent.
 Also, the BitTorrent app is just a rebranded version of the uTorrent app nowadays.

 If you have any other questions about uTorrent and BitTorrent, please let us know in the comments.